HenrikBengtsson/matrixStats/revdep/failures.md

 ** building package indices
 ** installing vignettes
-** testing if installed package can be loaded from temporary location Error in omittedSig && (signature[omittedSig] != "missing") :
+** testing if installed package can be loaded from temporary location
-  'length(x) = 4 > 1' in coercion to 'logical(1)'
+Note: in method for ‘pm<-’ with signature ‘object="TilingFeatureSet",subset="ANY",target="ANY",value="array"’: expanding the signature to include omitted arguments in definition: = "missing"
+Note: in method for ‘mm<-’ with signature ‘object="TilingFeatureSet",subset="ANY",target="ANY",value="array"’: expanding the signature to include omitted arguments in definition: = "missing"
+Warning: call dbDisconnect() when finished working with a connection Error in setMethod(paste0(f, "<-"), ..., where = where) : no existing definition for function ‘weights<-’
-Error: package or namespace load failed for ‘ArrayExpress’: unable to load R code in package ‘oligo’
+Error: package or namespace load failed for ‘arrayQualityMetrics’: unable to load R code in package ‘affyPLM’
-Error : package ‘ArrayExpress’ could not be loaded
+Error : package ‘arrayQualityMetrics’ could not be loaded
 Error: loading failed
 Execution halted
 ERROR: loading failed